hrbzhq/crowdfunding_z/README.md

 A modern, scalable crowdfunding platform built with Go, featuring user authentication, real-time updates, and blockchain integration for decentralized funding.

+> There is no doubt that in the new era of AI, every person and every endeavor can become the center of the world.
+Every voice, every hope, deserves to be heard and cared for.
+Technology is no longer a barrier — it effortlessly serves people.
+Let the power of a community support a single hope.
+Start now: everyone can crowdfund.

 ## Table of Contents

 - [Features](#features)